arminmacic00/Blazor.DragDrop/README.md

 ## Features
 - Drag and drop items within a list, both horizontally and vertically.
 - Drag and drop items between multiple lists.
 (Coming soon)
+- Choose any HTML element to serve as the parent.
+- Use a drag handle to drag items only by the handle.
 - Fully customizable item template.
-- Choose any HTML element to serve as the parent.
-- Use a drag handle to allow dragging only by the handle.
 - Support for both desktop and mobile devices.
 - And more...